 Let’s stop blaming councils for bad recycling and reboot the whole system

-The problem of glittery Christmas waste unexpectedly made the front page of the Daily Mail last week.
+The problem of glittery Christmas waste unexpectedly made the front page of the Daily Mail this month.
 The story rightly highlighted the confusion and frustration people feel trying to work out what they can recycle, compounded by the fact that different local authorities have different recycling policies.

 But the Daily Mail’s solution: to point the finger at local authorities and demand they give us better information, is asking too much of our hard pressed councils and doesn’t address the source of the problem.
 Companies should also be taking more responsibility for the composition of their products and packaging and where they all end up.
 And they should be making sure their customers get the information they need to recycle properly.

 Councils shoulder an unfair share of the responsibility and cost

 We shouldn’t be blaming local authorities for glitter-covered wrapping paper.
 Councils are burdened with a disproportionate share of the responsibility for our waste and recycling.
 The dysfunctionality of this approach is highlighted by the fact that annual recycling rates in England fell for the first time in 2015.
 And, despite councils spending around £300 million every year dealing with waste packaging, businesses that process waste materials are still struggling to get the right quality feedstock, contributing to a string of bankruptcies.
 And manufacturers that use recycled materials are frustrated by an inconsistent supply.